Wavelet-resolved coherence beats in the Overhauser field of a thermal nuclear spin ensemble: Results

 \subsection{Convergence tests}

-The CCE, as a many-body technique, requires truncating the expansion up to a certain cluster size \cite{yang08, yang09}, hence we need to assure that convergent results are produced.
+The CCE, as a many-body technique, requires truncating the expansion up to a certain cluster size \cite{yang08, yang09}; hence we need to assure that convergent results are produced.
 In Fig.~\ref{cce_comp} (a), we display the convergence of different CCE orders for a spin-1/2 bath up to clusters of four nuclear spins, since the contributions from clusters of size five and six become rather small within the typical baths that we consider \cite{witzel12}.
 The higher-order correlations that would occur in NSB are especially suppressed, thanks to the low spinful abundance ratio $\rho = 0.02$ which spatially isolates nuclear spin clusters.
 The NSB short-time dynamics is well described by the pair correlations, i.e., CCE-2.
-However, for long-time dynamics, as observed from Fig.~\ref{cce_comp} (a) CCE-2 starts to deviate from higher orders.
-In Fig.~\ref{cce_comp} (c), (d) and (f) we plot different CCE orders; at a first glance, there are two beats with period $T_b = 1/ f_b$ in 1Q transitions due to two different nearest-neighboring spin clusters.
+However, for long-time dynamics, as observed from Fig.~\ref{cce_comp} (a), CCE-2 starts to deviate from higher orders.
+In Fig.~\ref{cce_comp} (c), (d) and (f) we plot different CCE orders; at a first glance, there are two beatings with period $T_b = 1/ f_b$ in 1Q transitions due to two different nearest-neighboring spin clusters.
 This can be explained through the small detunings in energy levels because of the secular $\oA$ term in the d-d alphabet, as marked with $f_b$ in Fig~\ref{splitting}.

-There is also another beat around $w/\bar{A}=0.75$ which is registered by both CCE-3 and CCE-4, while CCE-2 is unable to capture it.
-This beat profile belongs to 2Q transitions and induced by the multiple spins within a close range such as clusters of three or more spins.
-Similar to the first nearest-neighboring spins, three or more spins which are in proximity can constitute multiple 2Q transitions that are slightly detuned from one another and form a beat pattern.
-Additionally, the structure of the beat profile directly depends on the physical orientation of multiple spins in the host matrix as well as the hf angle.
-If we compare the oscillatory profile of spin noise envelope in Fig~\ref{cce_comp} (a) and beat patterns of (f) which are both calculated with CCE-4, it can be clearly seen that the envelope of $\bar{C}(t)$ follows the beat patterns of two 1Q transitions and one 2Q transition collectively.
+There is also another beating around $w/\bar{A}=0.75$ which is registered by both CCE-3 and CCE-4, while CCE-2 is unable to capture it.
+This beating profile belongs to 2Q transitions and is induced by the multiple spins within a close range such as clusters of three or more spins.
+Similarly to the first-nearest-neighboring spins, three or more spins which are in proximity can constitute multiple 2Q transitions that are slightly detuned from one another and form a beating pattern.
+Additionally, the structure of the beating profile directly depends on the physical orientation of multiple spins in the host matrix as well as the hf angle.
+If we compare the oscillatory profile of the spin noise envelope in Fig~\ref{cce_comp} (a) and beating patterns of (f) which are both calculated with CCE-4, it can be clearly seen that the envelope of $\bar{C}(t)$ follows the beat patterns of two 1Q transitions and one 2Q transition collectively.